wp-plugins/cricket-moods/readme.txt

 = Upgrading =

 This version of Cricket Moods does not support upgrading from Cricket Moods 1.x.
-Upgrades from Cricket Moods 2.x are automatic.
+Upgrades from Cricket Moods 2.x are automagic.

 == Usage ==